 - A workbook to write down your goals and actions and to help you reflect.

 - In between sessions I’m available through email or your favourite messaging app.

 This requires a big time commitment on your part.
 This is an intensive package of weekly mentorship in which we can set up a project, or look into an existing project in depth.
 We can work out any story problems and you can do some initial design and set up.
 Ideal if you’ve never done a bigger project before and want to get started right or if you have a larger project going on.

-Alternatively, we can figure out what you want to do with your art in general and make a clear plan for it over the course of two months.
+Alternatively, we can figure out what you want to do with your art in general.
+We will make a clear plan so you can start it right away over the course of two months.

 Want to know more?
-Book a free call with me!
-You can ask me any urgent project questions and we can look at what mentorship could do for you and which package could be right for you:
+Book a free “no-strings-attached” call with me by filling in this form!
+You can ask me any urgent project questions and we can look at what mentorship could do for you:

 Doing a mentorship program means that you have: